 - Fats: Select sushi options that contain healthy fats like omega-3 fatty acids (found in fatty fish like salmon) and monounsaturated fats (found in avocado).
 Be cautious of rolls with added ingredients like cream cheese or mayonnaise, which can increase unhealthy fat content.

 - Calorie control: Keep an eye on calorie-dense ingredients like tempura, sauces, and cream cheese.
-Choose simpler sushi rolls with minimal added ingredients or opt for sashimi (raw fish without rice) to have better control over your calorie intake.
+Choose simpler sushi rolls with minimal added ingredients.
+Alternatively, opt for sashimi (raw fish without rice).
+This way, you can have better control over your calorie intake.

 - Portion sizes: Monitor your portion sizes to ensure sushi consumption aligns with your macro goals.
 Overeating sushi can quickly lead to exceeding your daily macro targets.